zihaowrez/tp/docs/UserGuide.md

 ## 3. Clearing all entries: `clear`

-Clears all non-Emergency Contacts entries from the address book.
+Clears all non-Emergency Contacts entries and meetings from the address book.

 ## 4. Exiting the program: `exit`